We’re open and accepting bookings. Please see our COVID-19 Updates page for more info.

 We always suggest that visitors keep in mind that cultural and religious norms in Morocco tend to be conservative and this is reflected in modest standards of dress.
 Feel free to wear seasonally appropriate clothing, but to avoid unwanted attention we recommend that you not wear tank tops, low-cut or cropped tops, or shorts above the knee.
 In cooler months, dressing in layers is helpful as indoor/outdoor temperatures can vary greatly.

 It’s your responsibility to be at your meeting place on time.
 Our tour guides will allow only a few extra minutes to see if latecomers arrive.
-However, if you know you’re running late, please call us at the contact number on your ticket and we’ll do our best to reach your guide, host or cooking class instructor.
+However, if you know you’re running late, please call us at the contact number on your confirmation receipt or voucher, and we’ll do our best to reach your guide, host or cooking class instructor.
 The event will need to run on schedule, but you might be able to connect with the group at your lunch location or other meeting point.

-If you do miss your event or fail to show, we’re unable to issue refunds because we must still pay our contractors and vendors who were expecting you.
+If you do miss your event or fail to show, we’re unable to issue refunds because we must pay our contractors and vendors who were expecting you.

-Cooking classes and in-home meals with locals are privately booked, so it’s unlikely that a cancellation would be made from our end.
+Cooking classes and meals with locals are privately booked, so it’s unlikely that a cancellation would be made from our end.

 Our tours, culinary experiences and cooking class menus are alcohol-free and pork-free.
 This is in keeping with dietary norms in a Muslim country.